MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-exercise-template.md

       Draft my weekly update for my manager.
 Reconstruct what I did this week from my sent email, completed tasks, the meetings I led, and my Teams threads.
 Structure it as Accomplished / Questions & where I need help / Looking ahead — and ground “Looking ahead” in my actual upcoming calendar and open tasks.
 Match my writing voice.
 Leave it as a draft for me to review — don’t send it.
 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.
 1. **Outcome:** Cowork should produce the following:

-       a.
-Three sections are present and that each “Accomplished” item ties back to a real artifact, thread, or meeting.
+    - Three sections are present and that each “Accomplished” item ties back to a real artifact, thread, or meeting.

 ### Task 2.1: Put It on a Schedule